Robot Learning with Crash Constraints: Conclusions

 The constraint threshold was reported by \gpcr~at $\hat{c} = \SI[per-mode=symbol]{112.34}{\ampere}$.
 This value was unknown and unaccessible before the experiments, but learned as a hyperparameter of \gpcr.
 This value can be stored for later implementations of safety mechanisms on the robot, e.g., for further learning experiments or demonstrations.

-\section{CONCLUSIONS}
+\section{Conclusions}

-In this paper, we have adressed the problem of learning with crash constraints, in which no data is obtained upon failure.
+In this paper, we have addressed the problem of learning with crash constraints, in which no data is obtained upon failure.
 To this end, we have proposed \eicc, a constrained Bayesian optimization framework that models the constraint with \gpcr, a novel GP model able to handle discrete and continuous observations.
-We demonstrated the effectiveness of \eicc~in numerical benchmarks and on a real jumping quadruped, where the learned best jump improved by \SI{34}{\percent} the results obtained with manual tuning.
+We demonstrated the effectiveness of \eicc~in numerical benchmarks up to ten dimensions and on a real jumping quadruped, where the learned best jump improved by \SI{34}{\percent} over the results obtained with manual tuning.
 Also, \gpcr~learned the constraint threshold, unknown a priori, which mitigates the need of expert knowledge to determine it.
+In future work, we will perform further robot experiments in more challenging and higher dimensional robot platforms with multiple constraints and compare \eicc~against multi-output Gaussian process models.